josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/🌳_the_lads_are_not_pro_countryside.md

 ---

-## ⚙️ What the policies actually do
+## ⚙️ What The Policies Actually Do

 ### 1. **Energy extraction (oil, gas, fracking)**
 Support for onshore extraction introduces: